Akweesi

 Akweesi (known late in life as "the Grand Old Man", whose lifespan is given by his biographer as 1780–1896) was a Fante who lived in Ekumfi State.
-His life is known from oral traditions, and to a lesser extent documentary sources, collected around 1952, primarily from his descendants, by the Ghanaian teacher John Brandford Crayner, though Crayner's view of events associated with Akweesi has been criticised as Christian and colonialist.

 Akweesi is noted as an early Methodist minister in what is now Ghana, and for his role in destroying the traditional Fante sacred grove Nananom Pɔw, characterised by J. Kwabena Asamoah-Gyadu as "one of the best known clashes" between Christianity and traditional religion in the history of the region that would become Ghana.